A Comprehensive Study of Code-removal Patches in Automated Program Repair: Experimental Methodology

 Given the computational nature of the task, we run jKali with a timeout of 3 hours for every build.
 This 3 hours period comprises all phases of jKali, from downloading the source code from the repository to the execution of the repair attempts.
 The core repair loop of jKali itself is set to run for a maximum of 100 minutes.
-This setup is based on previous research~\cite{10.1145/3338906.3338911}\footnote{Repair tools demonstrated to require 13.5 minutes on average to generate a patch, so allocating 100 minutes is 7.4 times the average repair time.}.
-Note that jKali is set to stop after finding the first test-suite-adequate patch, thus for every failing build there is at most one code-removal patch.
-This process produced 48 code-removal patches (27 patches for builds with a failing test case and 21 patches for builds with a crashing test case).
+This setup is based on previous research~\cite{10.1145/3338906.3338911}, in which repair tools required 13.5 minutes on average to generate a patch.
+Thus, allocating 100 minutes is 7.4 times the average repair time, and it reduces the probability of stopping the repair process due to a timeout.
+Using this configuration, in our experiments jKali never reached the timeout.

+This process produces in total 129 code-removal patches on the considered bug benchmark (65 patches for the \ftpatches builds with a failing test case and 64 patches for the \ctpatches builds with a crashing test case).

 \textbf{Human Patches}.
 The data collection step finally includes the identification of the human patches associated with the builds for which jKali created a code-removal patch.
 To determine the corresponding human patch, we combine automatic and manual analysis: we use the Travis CI API\footnote{\url{https://docs.travis-ci.com/user/developer/}} to automatically determine the commits that may include the patch and also we manually check the presence and appropriateness of the human patch.